OniDaito/S9Lab/_posts/2014-02-05-Phantom-Limb-03.markdown

 layout: post
 title: Phantom Limb Dev Diary Part 3
 strapline: The final installment of the Phantom Limb Project Dev-Diary
 introtext: Skeletal Animation is annoyingly hard!
 To be fair though, its the real crux of this whole gig.
 Getting the skinning working right, the bones all moving properly and the whole thing being easy to use is 90% of this project.
-So I’ve been spending a fair bit of time with the MD5 model format.
+So i’ve been spending a fair bit of time with the MD5 model format.
 ---

 Skeletal Animation is annoyingly hard!
 To be fair though, its the real crux of this whole gig.
 Getting the skinning working right, the bones all moving properly and the whole thing being easy to use is 90% of this project.
 So I’ve been spending a fair bit of time with the MD5 model format.